MatthewCech/Console-Utils/README.md

 # Console [Drawing] Utilities
 This is a cross-platform console drawing project that only modifies relevant characters, inspired vaguely by some gif and video compression techniques.
+If you want to play around with the souce, it can be built, or you can find all of this compressed into a single header and cpp file combo in the Conglomerated-Source folder.

 Features: